notoraptor/orion/docs/src/user/web_api.rst

       If unspecified and name is specified, the **oldest** version of the experiment is exported.
       If both name and version are unspecified, whole database is dumped.

-   :statuscode 404: When an error occured during dumping.
+   :statuscode 404: When an error occurred during dumping.

 Errors